kerfax2232/hello-world/readme.txt

 README
-THis is the readme file for a git lesson
+This is the readme file for a git lesson